Ginger Infused Honey

 More Ideas

-We often think of honey as a great natural sweetener for recipes but it has a lot more to offer.
-It has been used for centuries in health and beauty products such as: burn salves and bath products.
+And, you don’t always have to eat honey.
+It has been used for centuries in health and beauty products such as: honey aloe vera burn salves and you can make honey bath bombs!

 This is not a cure but it may provide some much needed relief and a possible boost to your immune system.
 For a great companion product – make some natural vapor rub too!